-Samsung Galaxy S22 Ultra vs S21 Ultra: Differences compared
+Samsung Galaxy S22 Ultra vs S21 Ultra: What's the difference?

-(Pocket-lint) - Samsung made the Galaxy S22 range - comprising the Galaxy S22, Galaxy S22 Plus and Galaxy S22 Ultra - available on 25 February.
+Samsung made the Galaxy S22 range - comprising the Galaxy S22, Galaxy S22 Plus and Galaxy S22 Ultra - available on 25 February 2022.

 While we have compared all three devices in a separate feature, here we are focusing on the top of the range, Galaxy S22 Ultra and how it compares to its predecessor.

 Should you upgrade from the Galaxy S21 Ultra?
 Or if you're in the market for a Samsung flagship, which is the best option for you?
 Here is how the Samsung Galaxy S22 Ultra stacks up against the S21 Ultra.
+It's worth keeping in mind that the Samsung Galaxy S23 series is expected to arrive in February.

 Design